purescript/documentation/Understanding-fixity-declarations.md

 ## Default fixity

 If you define an operator and don't give it a fixity declaration, then it is assigned the default fixity, which is left-associative with a precedence of -1.
 This is arguably a bug, since it's not possible to give a precedence of -1 with an explicit declaration.
-Therefore, this behaviour might well change in a future version of the compiler, and it's probably best to give all your operators explicit fixity declarations to avoid any issues.
+Therefore, this behavior might well change in a future version of the compiler, and it's probably best to give all your operators explicit fixity declarations to avoid any issues.